 To sum up, the centre would strive to promote, plan, undertake, develop and support projects/ schemes aimed at all-round development, creation of employment opportunities, promotion of self-reliance, generation of awareness, organization and improvement in the quality of life of the people in rural areas.

-Objectives:Keeping the sole aim as “poverty alleviation and improvement of standards of life” for the rural community which constitute nearly 70% of Indian population, the centre aims at :
+Objectives:With the sole aim of “poverty alleviation and improvement of standards of life” for the rural community which constitutes nearly 70% of Indian population, the centre aims at :

-- Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skill for their work.
+- Dissemination of improved technical know-how through participatory research to enable the targeted group to acquire better skills for their work.

-- Showing newer income generating means through utilization of the resources available around them through organizing training programmes, workshops and seminars.
+- Showing newer income generating means through utilization of the resources available around them by organizing training programmes, workshops and seminars.

 - Cultivation of medicinal and herbal plants.